uber/neuropod/docs/cppguide.md

     );
     ```

-TODO(vip): Add a utility function for wrapping a cv::Mat
+!!! note
+    Utilities for wrapping types from common libraries will be added in a future release.

 #### Eigen